networknt/light-4j/docs/content/architecture/jee-is-dead.md

 containerizable by design.
 Furthermore, if you're implementing containers, it's difficult and typically unwise to put any new executable code other than microservices in them.

+## Conclusion

+As application development style has been changing over the recent years, microservices are getting more and more popular.
+Big corporations are breaking their big applications up to smaller pieces that can be individually deployed and replaced.
+These smaller services are deployed within docker containers on the cloud.
+I myself have been working on this area for my clients for the last couple of years and devoted my time to build an open source microservices framework [Light Java](https://github.com/networknt/light-java) which provides all cross cutting concerns for microservices running in containers.
+It supports design driven approach and developers will only focus on the domain business logic in generated handlers.
+All the rest will be handled by the Framework and DevOps flow.